airraptor17/shayannathan.com/index.md

 ## 📠 Fun facts

 - I've been in the Pacific, Atlantic, and Indian Oceans (now only the Arctic left 🥶 )
-- I've been on the same floor as President Obama 🇺🇸
+- I met the secret service when I was a young kid trying to catch a glimpse of President Obama 🇺🇸
 - I'm an Eagle Scout 🦅